kofi-b/INST326-Financial-Manager/README.md

 <details>
     <summary>Gui Management</summary>
     <p>
-        <b>Gui_management():</b> This class acts as a container for GUI related functions through tkinter[^2].
+        <b>Gui_management():</b> This class acts as a container for GUI related functions through tkinter.
 It will define a content frame and in time different tabs to access the project deliverables(data visualization, switching between income and expense, setting goals, etc).
 Upon initialization, it will define a window and a title for tkinter to operate on, along with initializing a Goals() and MoneyManagement() instance.
 Currently a WIP.
         <b>Functions:</b>
         <ol type="1">
             <li> <code class="language-python">__init__(self)</code></li>